mattruggio/basketball/README.md

 **Coordinator CLI** | Underlying Ruby class that powers the `basketball-season-coordinator` script.
 Basically a terminal wrapper over the Coordinator object.
 **Coordinator Repository** | Understands how to save and load Coordinator objects from JSON files on disk.
 **Coordinator** | Object which can take a League, Calendar, Games, and an Arena and provide an iterable interface to enumerate through days and simulate games as results.
+**Detail** | Re-representation of a Result object but from a specific team's perspective.
 **Division** | A collection of teams.
 **Draft** | Bounded context (sub-module) dealing with running a round-robin player draft for teams.
 **Exhibition** | Pre-season game which has no impact to team record.